Springest/opsworks-logstash/README.md

 ## Thanks to

+All of these people have made our lives a little better by writing great software.

 - [@lusis](https://github.com/lusis) for his work on the [Kibana cookbook](https://github.com/foxycoder/chef-kibana) and the [LogStash cookbook](https://github.com/foxycoder/chef-logstash)
 - [@karmi](https://github.com/foxycoder/cookbook-elasticsearch) for the original, and [@ehlertij](https://github.com/ehlertij), [@tkawa](https://github.com/tkawa), and [@interu](https://github.com/interu) for their efforts on the [ElasticSearch cookbook for OpsWorks](https://github.com/sportngin/cookbook-elasticsearch).
 - [@brianbianco](https://github.com/brianbianco) for his [Redis cookbook](https://github.com/brianbianco/redisio)